angular/angular/aio/content/guide/deprecations.md

 In version 11, the default behavior was changed to the correct one.
 After `relativeLinkResolution` is removed, the correct behavior is always used without an option to use the broken behavior.

+A dev mode warning was added in v14 to warn if a created `UrlTree` relies on the `relativeLinkResolution: 'legacy'` option.

 <a id="loadChildren"></a>

 ### loadChildren string syntax